 1987: Student worker, University clinics Cologne, “Simulation of cell kinetics”

-2020: Breakthrough Prize for Fundamental Physics (as part of Event Horizon Collaboration)
+2020: Breakthrough Prize for Fundamental Physics by the Breakthrough Foundation and the Bruno Rossi Prize 2020 of the American Astronomical Society (as member of the Event Horizon Telescope Collaboration)

-2019: Academy lecturer & medal, Akademie der Wissenschaften, Heidelberg
+2019: Academy lecture & medal, Akademie der Wissenschaften, Heidelberg

 2015: Hermesdorfprijs Internationaal, Radboud University Nijmegen